pangeo-data/pangeo/docs/cloud.rst

    When this is merged, you can test your changes in the staging environment (at either https://staging.us-central1-b.gcp.pangeo.io or https://staging.aws-uswest2.pangeo.io)
-4. If things look good, the pangeo maintainers can trigger a deploy to production, making the package avaiable to everyone.
+4. If things look good, the pangeo maintainers can trigger a deploy to production, making the package available to everyone.

 Users may use ``pip`` and ``conda`` to install new packages in their own environments, but this approach currently has some limitations noted below.